Some special cases of method dispatch in Julia

 This post was tested under Julia 1.7.2.

-Dispatch with Unions
+Dispatch with Union

 In the Julia Manual you can read in the Methods section that: